Glasgow's miles better: Background

 The campaign ran across UK media and was supported by extensive PR initiatives.
-One of the most remarkable PR stories concerned Glasgow's rival city Edinburgh.
+One of the PR stories concerned Edinburgh.
 One of the Struthers recommendations was to target tourists during the Edinburgh Festival, so a modest campaign was booked to run on the sides of six Edinburgh buses.
-In the 1980s, Edinburgh buses were owned by Edinburgh Council which took umbrage at the thought of Glasgow being promoted on their buses and as a result, they banned the campaign.
+In the 1980s, Edinburgh buses were owned by Edinburgh Council, which took umbrage at the thought of Glasgow being promoted on their buses, and as a result, they banned the campaign.
 Within days, the story of Edinburgh banning Glasgow had gone worldwide and even made the front page of the Wall Street Journal.
-The coverage was immense and the Miles Better campaign owed a debt of gratitude to the City of Edinburgh for their assistance in promoting Glasgow to a global audience.

 Glasgow had previously suffered from a reputation as a hard-drinking, gang-ridden, working-class city.
 The campaign initially targeted the citizens of Glasgow and encouraged them to support the activity which focused on the cultural richness of Glasgow, its environment (more parkland per capita than any other city in Europe), its mild climate and its suitability for enterprise.

-The result was a very significant change in the way Glasgow was perceived externally and the figure of Mr. Happy from the Mr. Men children's books appeared on posters and badges alongside the slogan.
+The result was a very significant change in the way Glasgow was perceived externally, and the figure of Mr. Happy from the Mr. Men children's books appeared on posters and badges alongside the slogan.
 In analysing the campaign, Brown, Moran and Gaudin (2013) suggest it "is considered to be one of the best city promotions ever mounted by any British city.
 It put a smile on a city that was both down on its heels and negatively perceived."

 John Struthers was the man credited with devising the "Glasgow's Miles Better" campaign.

-The catch-phrase is a famous example of a null comparative.

-In later phases of the campaign the catch-phrase was adapted in a number of ways, such as "Glasgow smiles better".
+In later phases of the campaign, the catch-phrase was adapted in a number of ways, such as "Glasgow smiles better".

 Edinburgh apparently responded to the campaign with a billboard and banner advertising campaign bearing the slogan, "Edinburgh: Count Me In".